Homemade Fish Sticks.

 Can I use frozen fillets?

-Yes, but you need to thaw and drain them well first.
-Then, pat them dry with a paper towel; otherwise, the coating won’t stick.
+Yes, but you must first defrost and drain them well.
+Then pat them dry with a paper towel, or the coating won’t stick.